Francisca-Heii/milestone1-project/README.md

 ###### NOTE BEFORE:

 - The website is compatable on most browsers.
-This was tested on Chrome, Opera, Firefox and Microsoft edge browsers.Although in Opera and Edge the text is very difficult to read when the website is viewed on Ipad pro.
-When the website is viewed on Oprea iphone5 /SE the "go to app" and "go to github" buttons to the Library management sytem are still stacking on top of one another.
+This was tested on Chrome, Opera, Firefox and Microsoft edge browsers.Although in Opera and Edge the text can be
+difficult to read when the website is viewed on Ipad pro.

 #### Bugs discovered